 Georges Moreau de Tours illustrated the album, his design for Intermezzo, a vocal symphony on the translation of a poem by Henrich Heine, became the subject of a painting in 1894, Henrich Heine et la Muse de la Poésie, the sketch of which he presented to Louis Létang, Mayor of Bois-le-Roi.
-The score is inscribed by the artist: ’Afin de voir en plein jour le spectre de mon amour m’apparaître’, So that I can see in full daylight the ghost of my love appear to me, a moving homage to his beloved Thérèse, who he married the same year after a long wait.
+The score is inscribed by the artist: ’Afin de voir en plein jour le spectre de mon amour m’apparaître’, So that I can see in full daylight the ghost of my love appear to me, a moving homage to his beloved Thérèse, whom he married the same year after a long wait.
 She also appears on the score of Lison, a lied composed on words by Jacques Blémont.

 Jacques Roques’s daughter, Jeanne, (1889-1957), became a famous actress and director of silent movies under the name of Musidora, the name of Théophile Gautier’s heroin in his novel Fortunio.
 Louis Feuillade’s films in the series of Les Vampires and Judex, 1915-1916, brought her fame and she became one of the Surrealists’ muses.
-Her role as a femme fatale led to the creation of the word vamp now in use to define it.
+Her role as a femme fatale led to the creation of the word vamp now used to define it.
 In 1912 she had played on the stage of the Bataclan café-theatre in Paris where she had met Colette, the novelist, who was then the lead dancer.
 They became friends and under her influence Musidora grew in her own career as an artist and a director.
 She adapted to the screen Colette’s novel L’Ingénue libertine, which became Minne in 1916, and Colette wrote for her an original script, La flamme cachée for one of her films in 1918.
 She encouraged Musidora to write her own scripts, which she did for Vicente in 1919.
 In 1917 Musidora had been the main actress of the film La Vagabonde adapted from Colette’s novel, who was present at the shooting.
 Their friendship lasted until Colette’s death in 1954, and the novelist used to visit Musidora in Bois-le-Roi.

 Louis Feuillade had first noticed Musidora on the Folies Bergères’s stage in 1914 and led her to fame and success.
 André Breton used to send her roses, and the public idolized « the beautiful, seductive, unforgettable Musidora. » Louis Feuillade had skilfully built up a very glamorous image to promote her, creating the star system used nowadays by all film stars or other personalities keen to enjoy their moment of fame, be it only for fifteen minutes according to Andy Warhol.
-The design of the film posters themselves displayed also a remarkable modernity.
+The design of the film posters also displayed a remarkable modernity.
 Musidora was at the zenith of her fame in 1926 when elected Queen of Cinema by the Ville de Paris, she rode in glory a mare with a white harness on the Grands Boulevards, from the Place de la République to the Madeleine.

 Musidora had many talents and under the influence of her mother, the artist and feminist activist, Adèle Porchez (1855-1928), she studied drawing and sculpture before choosing dancing and acting.
 The Moreau de Tours family was close to Musidora’s own in Paris and Bois-le-Roi.
 Thérèse Moreau de Tours painted a portrait of Adèle Porchez, now in the archives of the Amis de Musidora in Bois-le-Roi, the association publish regularly the Cahiers de Musidora : https://www.musidora.org

 Theatre, cinema and music-hall performances were overtaking literature and the arts, yet music was still to the fore at Bois-le-Roi.
 During the First World War, Maurice Chevalier had been enlisted in the army and stationed in Melun.
 He used to visit Mistinguett on leave in Brolles at the Villa Fanfan she had rented to be near him.
-Moreau de Tours’s two daughters were also musicians, and it seems that Jacqueline had for some time used her husband’s stage name de la Cresssonnière, when she signed as witness to her brother’s wedding with Pauline Berthe Manteau in Paris on the 24th of November 1914.
+Moreau de Tours’s two daughters were also musicians, and it seems that Jacqueline had for some time used her husband’s stage name de la Cressonnière, when she signed as witness to her brother’s wedding with Pauline Berthe Manteau in Paris on the 24th of November 1914.
 The Belle Époque’s splendour, and the happy-go-lucky and rebellious spirit of the end of the 19th century Bohème had all passed away.
 Bois-le-Roi now lived at the more frantic pace of the Années Folles, with new protagonists heralding modern times.
-They came in their newly acquired motors to stay in the inns and hotels of the Fontainebleau Forest for holidays just as romantic and libertine as at the time of the Affolantes.
+They came in their newly acquired motors to stay in the inns and hotels of the Fontainebleau Forest for sojourns just as romantic and libertine as at the time of the Affolantes.